alonfai/packaging/Readme.md

 Additional constraints:

-1. Max weight that a package can take is ≤ 100
+- Max weight that a package can take is ≤ 100
-2. There might be up to 15 items you need to choose from
+- There might be up to 15 items you need to choose from
-3. Max weight and cost of an item is ≤ 100
+- Max weight and cost of an item is ≤ 100

 ---

-The solution will be used as a cross platform capable to run using standard node.js app or in browser environment.
-Following publishing of the package the main entry point will be at `dist/index.js`
+Building the solution will be bundled inside the **`dist`** folder

 ---